CrestFallenTurtle/No_CD_Patcher/README.md

 # No CD Patcher
+There has been too many times were crappy CD-readers successfully destroy one of our valuable games.
+<b>This has to stop.</b><br>

-The goal with these smaller projects found in the repository is patch out the requirement for a cd when running those games.<br>
+That's where this project comes into play, the goal is to patch out the requirement for a CD to be present when running certain games.

 The point will never be to distribute cracked `.exe` files, but in rather produce a program that can patch it out for you if you meet the requirements set by each project.

 ### Patchers that currently exist